Mount Cook, Wellington

-Mount Cook is an inner city suburb of New Zealand's capital city of Wellington, The North Island, New Zealand, 1.74km dead south of Wellington's Central Business District.
-Its local constituency area is the Wellington Central, and is part of the City of Wellington local government area.
-The suburb stands on the southern fringe of the central city alongside Te Aro and to the north of Newtown.
+Mount Cook is an inner city suburb of Wellington, the capital of New Zealand.
+It is located 1.74 km south of Wellington's central business district.
+It is part of Wellington Central electorate and lies within the City of Wellington local government area.

 History

 After being settled by Māori since roughly 1350 CE, the Mount Cook area was situated on a fertile hill, just south of Te Aro Pā.
 The hill was the origin-point of the original survey marks through Wellington.
 It was given its current name by the New Zealand Company, after Captain James Cook (the mountain in the South Island was named separately), and was the site of a large British military base, and later a prison that was "loathed by Wellingtonians", and demolished in 1931.
 A still-standing police station was constructed nearby in 1894, built with bricks made by prisoners at the gaol.

-During the Victorian and Edwardian eras, Mt Cook became a favoured suburb of Wellington's elite, and many palatial mansions, such as the timber houses known as "painted ladies", were constructed along the Kent and Edward Terrace rivers; After the Earthquake of 1855, many were built around what was now the Basin Reserve.
-Densely populated mid-to-postwar Wellington had all eyes on Mount Cook, where the Dominion Museum and the carillon opened for the country's 100th anniversary of the Treaty of Waitangi, in 1940.
-Over the span of its history, Mount Cook has become known for its culture of bohemianism and preservation of uniquely Wellingtonian Victorian Architecture.
-Mount Cook's attractions and institutions include the Colonial Cottage Museum, the Wellington campus of Massey University and the National War Memorial, and, to cricketers locally and around the world, the Basin Reserve.
+During the Victorian and Edwardian eras, Mt Cook became a favoured suburb of Wellington's elite.
+Many palatial mansions, such as the timber houses known as "painted ladies", were constructed along the Kent and Edward Terrace rivers; After the 1855 Wairarapa earthquake, many homes were built around what is now the Basin Reserve.
+The Dominion Museum and the carillon opened for the country's 100th anniversary of the Treaty of Waitangi, in 1940.
+Over the span of its history, Mount Cook has become known for its culture of bohemianism and preservation of uniquely Wellingtonian Victorian architecture.
+Mount Cook's attractions and institutions include the Colonial Cottage Museum, the Wellington campus of Massey University and the National War Memorial, and the Basin Reserve.

 Demographics

-Mount Cook, comprising the statistical areas of Mount Cook West and Mount Cook East, covers 1.05 km2.
+Mount Cook, comprising the statistical areas of Mount Cook North, Mount Cook South and Mount Cook East, covers 1.05 km2.
 It had an estimated population of as of with a population density of people per km^{2}.